TechRockyP/Azure-SOC/README.md

 ## Introduction

-For this project, I created a small Azure honeynet and used log sources from several sources to fill a workspace for Log Analytics.
-Microsoft Sentinel then uses this workspace to produce incidents, generate alerts, and develop attack maps.
-After a day of measuring security metrics in the unsecure environment, I applied security measures to harden the environment and monitored security metrics again for a further day.
-The outcomes are displayed below.
+For this project, I constructed a miniature honeynet within Azure, integrating log sources from various resources into a Log Analytics workspace.
+Microsoft Sentinel utilized this workspace to craft attack maps, trigger alerts, and document incidents.
+After assessing security metrics in the unsecured environment over a 24-hour period, I implemented targeted security controls to fortify the system.
+Following this, I conducted a second round of metric measurements over the next 24 hours, with the results outlined below.

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)